uclchem/uclchem.github.io/website/docs/chem-grain.md

 Whilst the basic treatment of gas phase chemistry is well established, grain surface chemistry is more complex.
 There are three possible ways to treat grain surface chemistry in UCLCHEM.
 In general we assume that:
 - All dust grains are well covered by the species in question so we can take a rate equation approach based on fractional abundance rather than tracking if molecule A is on the same dust grain as molecule B.
-- Ice mantles on dust grains can be treated as a single layer.
 - Grains are spherical objects of a uniform size.
+- All species are thermalized on the grains.

 This allows a fairly straight forward treatment of the grain chemistry.
 Below we list several processes that are important in UCLCHEM's treatment of the grain chemistry.